SouthEugeneRoboticsTeam/LED_Code_Archive/README.md

 ### LEDs19JPv3
 Chimera (2019 Deep Space)'s LED code.
 Removed from competition robot before competition.
 Alliance color can be set, match sections are timed, and any color can be displayed for a driver alert all controlled from one PWM (servo) input.

+### time_machine_v0_2019
+Code for a "time machine" for the Eugene Symphony's 2019 kids' concert.
+The lights were wrapped around a decorated tube, and the operator used a one axis joystick and a button to control the "level" of power the time machine had reached.

+###